muratk3n/thirdwave/en/2017/08/the-nordic-theory-of-everything.md

 Clinton ... addressed the woman with orange hair sitting next to him on the stage.
 “There’s a huge debate going on in America now,” he said.
-It was September 2010, nearly two years since the financial crisis began.
-Clinton paused again, his hand now falling and dangling.
+It was September 2010, nearly two years since the financial crisis began....
 “About what it takes to be a successful country in the twenty-first century.
 This debate is also going on in many other countries around the world.” ...
 “And,” Clinton had said, this woman “has a country that consistently finishes in the top five in all global rankings on the quality of education, the way the economy